Javierdigital85/humble-heroes-backend-nest/README.md

    ```

-2. Create a .env file based on the .env.example template:
+2. Create a .env file

 3. File with your environment variables, for example: